Creamy Paleo Butternut Squash Soup with Coconut Milk

-Ingredients and substitutions
+Ingredients and Substitutions

 This easy soup works on busy weeknights even if you’re short on time.
 There’s no sautéing involved – simply chop up the veggies and plunk them in a pot.
 Add the liquids and seasonings and simmer until cooked, then blend it all up.
 You can use an immersion blender, a regular blender, or a food processor to puree this paleo butternut squash soup.

-Storing the leftovers
+Storing the Leftovers

-This vegan butternut squash soup is perfect for meal prepping.
+This soup is perfect for meal prepping.
 Make a double batch on the weekend and store in an airtight container in the fridge for up to five days.
 You can reheat the leftovers in the microwave or in a pot on the stove set to low-medium heat until your desired temperature is reached.

-Optional garnishes
+Optional Garnishes

-A white bowl of paleo butternut squash soup.
+A white bowl of Paleo butternut squash soup.

-4.25 from 4 votes
+4.41 from 5 votes

 Pin Recipe Print Recipe